phamandy300/dieselGPT/README.md

-Simple chatbot made using Streamlit and LangChain
+Simple chatbot with memory made using Streamlit and LangChain

 Uses Llama 3-8b model through Ollama